 Soccer in Mexico is a big deal.
-As the nation’s most-watched, supported, and played a sport, it is deeply ingrained in Mexican society and bears enormous cultural significance.
+As the nation’s most-watched, supported and played a sport, it’s deeply ingrained in Mexican society and bears enormous cultural significance.

-Throughout this article, we take a look at Mexican soccer, its origins, and its traditions.
+Throughout this article, we look at Mexican soccer, its origins, and its traditions.
 Some of the main areas we explore include:

 - Who brought soccer to Mexico

 - The importance of soccer in Mexico

 - Mexico and The World Cup

 - Mexico vs USA – a soccer rivalry

 - The Mexican professional leagues